-- CFLS, Certified Family Law Specialist, State Bar of California Board of Legal Specialization
+- Certified Family Law Specialist (CFLS), State Bar of California Board of Legal Specialization

 There’s rarely a good time to get divorced, but I hope a silver lining of the coronavirus pandemic is that couples and their lawyers have reason to be more pragmatic about their cases.

-I’m a Fellow of the American Academy of Matrimonial Lawyers and a Certified Family Law Specialist (CFLS), a designation awarded by the State Bar of California’s Board of Legal Specialization.
+I’m a Certified Arbitrator and Fellow of the American Academy of Matrimonial Lawyers and a Certified Family Law Specialist (CFLS), a designation awarded by the State Bar of California’s Board of Legal Specialization.
+I also hold a Certificate in Dispute Resolution from Pepperdine Caruso School of Law.
 These credentials underscore the nuanced experience I bring to complex cases, particularly those that may not fare well in courtrooms where traditional litigation drives unpredictable and protracted outcomes.

 Writing and public speaking are comfortable ways for me to share insight.
 You’ll find my byline in diverse places — from Outword Magazine to CEB Practice Guides to the McGeorge Law Review.
 I’ve hosted workshops and given talks for many different audiences, including CFLS test-takers in CEB’s Family Law Intensive Course, peers at Sacramento County Bar Association lunchtime Continuing Legal Education (CLE) programs, and community members attending WEAVE’s free legal clinics.